ministryofjustice/hmpps-probation-integration-services/projects/refer-and-monitor-and-delius/README.md

 # Refer and Monitor and Delius

+Service that supports creating and managing the referral of a person on probation to a CRS intervention, by providing Delius information and listening to domain events to create Contacts and NSIs in Delius.

 ## Business Need

 _Refer and Monitor an Intervention_ has a tightly coupled relationship with _Delius_ due to activity managed in both systems being important for workflows in the other. _Refer and Monitor an Intervention_ depends on information managed in _Delius_ for it's primary function of creating and managing CRS referrals.
 There is also a requirement to write information back to _Delius_ when various activities are recorded in _Refer and Monitor an Intervention_.
 Where possible the interaction between the two services is managed asynchronously via domain events but there are workflows in _Refer and Monitor an Intervention_ that have runtime dependency on successful creation of entities in _Delius_.
 In these cases the cross-service interaction is via synchronous API calls.